open-telemetry/opentelemetry-java/README.md

 We would love to hear from the larger community: please provide feedback proactively.

+## Requirements

+Unless otherwise noted, all published artifacts support Java 8 or higher.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for additional instructions for building this project for development.

 ### Note about extensions

 Both API and SDK extensions consist of various additional components which are excluded from the core artifacts